Skip to content

 • Makes cleanup easier

 You’ll see the surface change color—first in dark-colored spots, then across the whole pan.
-The more you cook with oil, the better it gets.
+The more you cook with high-heat oil, the better your pan gets.

-After cleaning, heat the pan over a low flame.
-Add a few drops of oil and wipe it into the pan with a paper towel.
-Wipe until the surface looks dry—that micro-thin layer is all you need.
+Try “moisturizing” the pan!
+After cleaning, heat over a low flame for about 15-30 seconds— just until the pan is too hot to touch.
+Add a few drops of high-heat oil (no more than a dime size) and wipe all over the surface of the pan using a paper towel.
+Wipe until you can't see the oil.
+All you need is a microscopic layer—any more and the excess oil could make the pan sticky.
 Then just store the pan, and you’re good to go ‘til next time.

 Setup Step 1